 Creation Season (September 1-October 4) is celebrated by billions of Christians around the world.
 It begins on September 1 with the World Day of Prayer for Care of Creation and concludes with the feast day of St. Francis of Assisi on October 4.

 The Episcopal Church joins this international effort for prayer and action for climate justice and an end to environmental racism and ecological destruction.
 The Season of Creation may be a great opportunity to hold an outdoor worship service, ministry or advocacy gathering, or another creative event!
 For more ideas, visit The Episcopal Church’s Season of Creation and St. Francis Day Resource Page.

-Here in the Diocese of Western Massachusetts, we encourage you to mark the Season of Creation by inviting your congregation to join you in watching the four one-hour webinars on PRAY, LEARN, ACT, and ADVOCATE that the Rev. Dr. Margaret Bullitt-Jonas and Creation Care Justice Ministry in the Diocese of MA held in 2021.
+Here in Massachusetts, we encourage you to mark the Season of Creation by inviting your congregation to join you in watching the four one-hour webinars on PRAY, LEARN, ACT, and ADVOCATE that the Rev. Dr. Margaret Bullitt-Jonas and Creation Care Justice Ministry in the Diocese of MA held in 2021.
 View recordings of the videos on YouTube here.